Monday, January 26, 2026

 Why Trump is right to sue MN for giving in-state tuition to illegals

-The Trump DOJ is suing Minnesota for breaking a 1996 law prohibiting in-state tuition for illegal aliens without offering in-state rates to all students regardless of residence.
+The Trump DOJ is suing Minnesota for breaking a 1996 law prohibiting in-state tuition for illegal aliens unless in-state rates are offered to all students regardless of residence.
 The DOJ successfully sued Texas for the same reason, which ended their policy, and other states are on the DOJ's radar.
 They're doing the right thing.

 Why is it right, and why should you care?